yinon1995/source-scribe-design/README.md

 * `VERCEL_DEPLOY_HOOK_URL` (optional)
   Vercel “Deploy Hook” URL for this project.

-If set, `api/publish.ts` (and possibly other APIs) can call it after writing files so Vercel redeploys immediately.
+If set, APIs like `api/publish.ts` and `api/about.ts` can call it after writing files so Vercel redeploys immediately.
 If not set, Vercel will still deploy when the branch is updated via GitHub.

 ### 3.4.
 Email / external providers